microsoft/azure-pipelines-agent/docs/design/logprocessors.md

 To ensure log processing plugins do not block stdin, the host will take care of buffering output, processing that buffer or queue of log lines and processing that queue.
 That buffering may start out as in memory similar to our other queues but we could consider backing it by files if required.

-As it's processed each plugin will be called with `ProcessAsync(AgentLogPluginContext context, TaskStepDefinitionReference step, string output, CancellationToken token)`.
+As it's processed each plugin will be called with `ProcessLineAsync(AgentLogPluginContext context, TaskStepDefinitionReference step, string line)`.
 That will be a blocking call per plugin which would ideally do light processing or alter internal tracking state and return.

 If a plugin writes transient state data, it should do it in the agent temp folder so it gets cleaned up automatically by the agent.
 To encourage this, the host plugin will provide context that contains all job variables worker setup at the beginning of the build, so plugin can get the temp folder base on `$(Agent.TempDirectory)`.